ufosc/hide-and-seek/README.md

 # Hide and Seek Project

 Welcome to the UF Open Source Club's "Hide and Seek" Project.
-This document explains the project structure and guides you on how to develop and contribute.
+An app that allows you to play Hide and Seek across campus in the style of [Jetlag](https://www.youtube.com/watch?v=PHjkSKQSzv4)!

 ## Project Structure